msaqib25/playbook/slack.md

 3. All clients will ALWAYS be added as SINGLE-CHANNEL guests:
 They are ONLY added to the #client-{projectname} that they are supposed to be on.

 Members are invited by Slack admins.
-If you need to a client or an associate invited to slack, reach the admins by sending a slack to @admins from the relevant group.
+If you need a client or an associate invited to slack, reach the admins by sending a slack to @admins from the relevant group.

 ## Channels